HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/security/authentication.md

 | `microsoft`                                       | **Optional** - Can be used to enable MS-Azure-specific workarounds internally                                                             |
 | `allowExpired`                                    | **Optional**- Can be used to consider even expired tokens valid.
 This should generally only be used during development.                   |

+!!! note

-!!!note - You can use `oidc-idpcat` authentication in the same places that "JWT" config blocks were used previously, just with some coordination with core Domino. - "JWT" will work the same on Domino 14.
-There's no conflict if Domino REST API and Domino have completely distinct authentication providers. - "oidc-idpcat" comes into play if you:
+    - You can use `oidc-idpcat` authentication in the same places that "JWT" config blocks were used previously, just with some coordination with core Domino.
+    - "JWT" will work the same on Domino 14.
+There's no conflict if Domino REST API and Domino have completely distinct authentication providers.
+    - "oidc-idpcat" comes into play if you:

-        - Want both Domino REST API and core Domino to use the same provider.
+        - want both Domino REST API and core Domino to use the same provider.
-        - You're on Domino 14 or greater.
+        - are on Domino 14 or greater.
 There's no harm if you use "jwt" or "oidc" without configuring Domino, or even if they happen to point to the same location.

 ### Differences between `oidc` and `oidc-idpcat`